203 East 29th Street

-203 East 29th Street is a historic house and carriage house located between Second and Third Avenues in the Kips Bay neighborhood of Manhattan, New York City, one of a small number of wooden houses that remain on Manhattan Island.
+203 East 29th Street is a historic house and carriage house located between Second and Third Avenues in Kips Bay, Manhattan, New York City, and one of the few remaining wooden houses on Manhattan Island.
 The year the house was built is uncertain, having been variously dated from as early as around 1790 to as late as 1870.

 The house, which was added to the National Register of Historic Places on July 8, 1982, is privately owned and not open to the public.
 The architect was James Cali, and the restoration architect was John Sanguilano.